AZ Forest: Our Reforestation Initiative

 Our system of accreditation

-All our tree planting will be subject to independent third-party verification by Bureau Veritas on an annual basis as we have KPIs that are captured in our Sustainability Report.
-This will ensure that we will have independent assurance of our goal to have 50 million surviving trees by 2025 and it will also address the accuracy of any co-benefit claims whether environmental or social.
-Planting initiatives where we capture carbon credits will be subject to scrutiny under the relevant verification scheme (e.g. VCS, Gold Standard).
+AZ Forest will be subject to independent third-party verification on an annual basis..
+This will ensure that we will have independent assurance of progress towards our goal to plant and maintain 200m trees by 2030.
+Planting initiatives where carbon credits will be generated will be subject to additional independent third party verification against the relevant carbon standard.

-We are working at locations across Australia, Indonesia, United Kingdom (UK), and United States of America (USA).
+We are working at locations across Australia, Brazil, Ghana, India, Indonesia, Rwanda, United Kingdom (UK), United States of America (USA), and Vietnam.